StarManTheGamer/poly-newdocs/docs/objects/world/Part.md

 ---
 title: Part
 description: Parts are physical objects that can be placed in the world.

 icon: polytoria/Part
 weight: 1
 ---

 # Part

-Parts are physical objects that can be placed in the world.
+:polytoria-Part: Parts are physical objects that can be placed in the world.

 {{ inherits("BasePart") }}